blairsec/writeups/_posts/2021-10-16-sql-injection.md

 The admin password isn't stored in this database, so we are going to have to go back to the login page and log in as the admin.

 A helpful keyword for getting this flag is `LIKE`. `LIKE` allows you to retrieve data which you only know part of.
-For example, you might want to get an row who's password starts with an 'a'.
+For example, you might want to get a row who's password starts with an 'a'.
 We can represent this in our query through `password LIKE 'a%'`.
 The % represents any combination of characters.

 Try `admin' AND password LIKE 'a%' -- j` in the username field with any character in the password field.